corda/corda/docs/source/aws-vm-explore.rst

 You can generate as many Testnet identites as you like by refreshing this page to generate a new one time link.

-In your terminal paste the command you just copied to install and run your unique Corda instance:
+In the terminal of your cloud instance paste the command you just copied to install and run your unique Corda instance on that instance:

 .. code:: bash

-    sudo ONE_TIME_DOWNLOAD_KEY=cd6913a4-5390-4956-a544-94148a8c70a7 bash -c "$(curl -L https://testnet.corda.network/api/user/node/install.sh)"
+    sudo ONE_TIME_DOWNLOAD_KEY=YOUR_UNIQUE_DOWNLOAD_KEY_HERE bash -c "$(curl -L https://testnet.corda.network/api/user/node/install.sh)"

+.. warning:: This command will execute the install script as ROOT on your cloud instance.
+You may wish to examine the script prior to executing it on your machine.

 You can now navigate to the external web address of the instance and see any cordapps running on port 8080 (if you have any installed).